 The carousel cabinet—or lazy susan—will forever be an industry standard.
 This is an excellent way to keep things tucked away but easy-to-grab, making it ideal for everyday items, like toasters and blenders, or less-used items, like breadmakers and slow cookers.

-4. Keep It Timeless with Black and White
+4. Keeping It Timeless

 Think matte white cabinets with glossy black countertops and appliances.